mystroken/drag/README.md

 ### listener

-Determines the DOM element on where apply the hold and drag feature.
+Determines the DOM element on which apply the hold and drag feature.

 | Default    | Type        |
 |:---------- |:----------- |